 Wednesday Night FAITHTIME at FIRST!

-Faithtime is an evening of “Sharing Christ’s Love” through fellowship, food, music & arts, games, and education
+Faithtime is an afternoon and evening of “Sharing Christ’s Love” through fellowship, music, education,

 If you can't view PDF documents click here to download a free copy of Adobe Reader.